 10 Skills Every Master Trader and Investor Should Possess

-Anybody can become an investor, but to become a master trader takes more than a clear understanding of what an investment capital is.
+Anybody can become an investor, but to become a master trader, it takes more than a clear understanding, of what investment capital is.
 Many seek to become part of the elite ranks of investors and traders, but only a handful of them successfully make it in the industry.
 Consistent and winning investors are just as rare as a multi-million dollar winning lottery ticket.